 Are you a highly sensitive person who has been called "too nice?"
 Have you ever examined WHY and HOW ?
 Are you a People Pleaser afraid that others won't like you- if you express your true opinions?

 A brief history of how postage stamps came to be, along with an introduction to stamp collecting.
-Once described as "The World's Greatest Hobby," stamp collecting flourished until the rise of technology in the 1980s....
+After three decades of decline, the hobby is now enjoying a rebirth.